L3MON4D3/LuaSnip/DOC.md

 snippets will reload its snippets (according to `fs_event_providers` in the instance where the file was edited, or in other instances as well).

-As an alternative (or addition) to automatic reloading, luasnip can also process manual updates to files: Call `require("luasnip.loaders").reload_file(path)` to reload the file at `path`.
+As an alternative (or addition) to automatic reloading, LuaSnip can also process manual updates to files: Call `require("luasnip.loaders").reload_file(path)` to reload the file at `path`.
 This may be useful when the collection is controlled by some other plugin, or